History of California before 1900: American Conquest

-California under the United States (beginning 1848)
+California in the United States (beginning 1848)

 Population

-The non-Indian population of California in 1840 was about 8,000, as confirmed by the California 1850 U.S. census, which asked everyone their place of birth.
-The Indian population is unknown but has been variously estimated at 30,000 to 150,000 in 1840.
-The population in 1850, the first U.S. census, does not count the Indian population and omits San Francisco, the largest city, as well as the counties of Santa Clara and Contra Costa, all of whose tabulations were lost before they could be included in the totals.
+The non-Native American population of California in 1840 was about 8,000, as confirmed by the California 1850 U.S. census, which asked everyone their place of birth.
+The Native American population is unknown but has been variously estimated at 30,000 to 150,000 in 1840.
+The population in 1850, the first U.S. census, does not count the Native American population and omits San Francisco, the largest city, as well as the counties of Santa Clara and Contra Costa, all of whose tabulations were lost before they could be included in the totals.
 Some estimates can be obtained from the Alta Californian newspapers published in San Francisco in 1850.
 A corrected California 1850 census would go from 92,597 (the uncorrected "official number") to over 120,000.
-The 1850 U.S. census, the first census that included the names and sex of everyone in a family, showed only 7,019 females, with 4,165 non-Indian females older than 15 in the state.
+The 1850 U.S. census, the first census that included the names and sex of everyone in a family, showed only 7,019 females, with 4,165 non-Native American females older than 15 in the state.
 To this should be added about 1,300 women older than 15 from San Francisco, Santa Clara, and Contra Costa counties whose censuses were lost and not included in the totals.
-There were less than 10,000 females in a total California population (not including Indians who were not counted) of about 120,000 residents in 1850.
-About 3.0% of the Gold Rush "Argonauts" before 1850 were female or about 3,500 female Gold Rushers, compared to about 115,000 male California Gold Rushers.
+There were less than 10,000 females in a total California population (not including Native Americans who were not counted) of about 120,000 residents in 1850.
+About 3.0% of the Gold Rush "Argonauts" before 1850 were female or about 3,500 female gold rushers, compared to about 115,000 male California gold rushers.

-By California's 1852 "special" state census, the population had already increased to about 200,000, of which about 10% or 20,000 were female.
-Competition by 1852 had decreased the steamship fare via Panama to about $200.
-Many of the new and successful California residents sent off for their wives, sweethearts and families to join them in California.
+By California's 1852 "special" state census, the population had already increased to 236,000.
+This did not include 24,000 Native Americans.
+Only 10% or 20,000 were female.
+By 1852 the steamship fare via Panama was about $200.
+Many of the new and successful California residents now sent off for their wives, sweethearts and families to join them in California.
 After 1850 the Panama Railroad (completed 1855) was already working its way across the Isthmus of Panama, making it ever easier to get to and from California in about 40 days.
-Additional thousands came via the California Trail, but this took longer—about 120 to 160 days.
+Additional thousands came via the California Trail, but this took four to six months on foot.
 The "normal" male to female ratio of about one to one would not arrive until the 1950 census.
 California for over a century was short on females.

 Gold Rush

-In January 1848, gold was discovered at Sutter's Mill in the Sierra Nevada foothills about 40 miles east of Sacramento – beginning the California Gold Rush, which had the most extensive impact on population growth of the state of any era.
+In January 1848, gold was discovered at Sutter's Mill in the Sierra Nevada foothills about 40 miles east of Sacramento – beginning the California gold rush, which had the most extensive impact on population growth of the state of any era.

 The miners settled in towns along what is now California State Highway 49, and settlements sprang up along the Siskiyou Trail as gold was discovered elsewhere in California (notably in Siskiyou County).
 The nearest deep-water seaport was San Francisco Bay, and the rapidly growing town of San Francisco became the home for bankers who financed exploration for gold.